JuliaPy/PyCall.jl/README.md

 ## Usage

-Here is a simple example to call Python's `math.sin` function and compare it to the built-in Julia `sin`:
+Here is a simple example to call Python's `math.sin` function:

     using PyCall
     math = pyimport("math")